 There are a few steps involved in any paint over stain project.
-While you could just slap a coat of pain on, you’d be risking a less than professional finished project.
-Answering “Can you paint over stain?” covers some basic woodworking skills that can turn you into a DIY expert.
+While you could just slap a coat of paint on, you’d be risking a less than professional finished project.

 The Quick Answer